mordof-work/test_environment/README.md

 Recreating a bug to resolve a problem

 # The problem
-Whenever I use ./run, I get a stack level too deep issue.
-This stems from models/node.rb where has_one :presence, has_one :client, has_one :agency is placed.
+Whenever I use ./run, I get a stack level too deep.
+This stems from models/node.rb where has_one :agency is placed.

-If I comment those three out, this issue goes away.
+If I comment it out, this issue goes away.

 This was never a problem in ActiveRecord/Model/Support 4.1.5, but showed up in ActiveRecord/Model/Support 5.0.2